The 3D pulsar magnetosphere with machine learning: first results: Domain decomposition

-Once the size and shape of the polar cap is determined, the shape of the separatrix surface is unknown and must be self-consistently determined.
-In the present Letter, we implement in 3D the procedure first proposed in Paper~I. We begin by separating the regions of open and closed field lines with an ad hoc chosen surface, namely
+Once the size and shape of the polar cap are determined, the separatrix surface is also determined.
+Initially, however, its shape is unknown to us.
+We then implement in 3D the procedure first proposed in Paper~I. We begin by separating the regions of open and closed field lines with an ad hoc chosen surface, namely

 that originates at the edges of the polar caps around the magnetic poles of the central star.
+We will denote this surface the `interim separatrix'.
+As we will see below, we will iteratively adjust its shape above the polar cap till it reaches the final shape of the true separatrix that corresponds to the fixed size and shape of the polar cap that we have chosen.
 A natural (but certainly not unique) initial choice might be a dipolar surface that ends on a circular polar cap centered around the magnetic axis.
-The reason we decided to separate the two regions is that, due to the electric current sheet that flows along the separatrix between the two regions, a strong contact discontinuity (of practically infinitesimal thickness) in the magnetic and electric fields develops along the separatrix. \citet{2003ApJ...598..446U} (see also Lyubarskii 1990) integrated eq.~(\ref{ff1}) across current sheets and obtained that
+The reason we decided to separate the two regions is that, due to the electric current sheet that flows along the separatrix between the two regions, a strong contact discontinuity (of practically infinitesimal thickness) in the magnetic and electric fields develops along the separatrix. \citet{2003ApJ...598..446U} integrated eq.~(\ref{ff1}) across current sheets and obtained that